fkaduk/typeahead/README.md

 ## Development

-Check out the Makefile for some common operations that help development.
+Check out the Makefile for some common operations that help development, including `make test` and `make check`.

 ## TODO